clipperhouse/uax29.net/README.md

 using uax29;
 using System.Text;

-var example = "Here is some example text. 你好，世界.";
+var example = "Hello, 🌏 world. 你好，世界.";

-// The tokenizer can take a string or ReadOnlySpan<char>
+// The tokenizer can split words, graphemes or sentences.
+// It operates on strings, UTF-8 bytes, and streams.

-var tokens = Tokenizer.Create(example);
+var words = example.GetWords();

 // Iterate over the tokens
-foreach (var token in tokens)
+foreach (var word in words)
 {
-	// token is ReadOnlySpan<char>
+    // word is ReadOnlySpan<char>
     // If you need it back as a string:
-	Console.WriteLine(token.ToString());
+    Console.WriteLine(word.ToString());
 }

+/*
+Hello
+,

+🌏

+world
+.

+你
+好
+，
+世
+界
+.
+*/

-// The tokenizer can also take raw UTF-8 bytes var utf8bytes = Encoding.UTF8.GetBytes(example);
+var utf8bytes = Encoding.UTF8.GetBytes(example);
-var tokens2 = Tokenizer.Create(utf8bytes);
+var graphemes = utf8bytes.GetGraphemes();

 // Iterate over the tokens
-foreach (var token in tokens2)
+foreach (var grapheme in graphemes)
 {
-	// token is a ReadOnlySpan<byte> of UTF-8 bytes
+    // grapheme is a ReadOnlySpan<byte> of UTF-8 bytes
-	// If you need it back as a string: var s = Encoding.UTF8.GetString(token);
+    // If you need it back as a string: var s = Encoding.UTF8.GetString(grapheme);
     Console.WriteLine(s);
 }

 /*
-Here

-is

-some

-example

-text
+H
+e
+l
+l
+o
+,

+🌏

+w
+o
+r
+l
+d
 .

 你
 好
 ，